spencermountain/wtf_wikipedia/plugins/html/README.md

   <code>npm install wtf-plugin-html</code>
 </div>

 Output all, or part of a wikipedia article in HTML.

+This plugin can reliably convert links, bolds and italics to html - and it tries its best at more complex output like tables, lists, and templates.

 ```js
 const wtf = require('wtf_wikipedia')